 Nelson & Associates Six Steps to New Construction.

-Picking the Type of Builder and Getting it Right
+When Building Picking the Type of Builder means Getting it Right!

 There are fundamentally two kinds of builders: Semi-Custom and Custom.
-In a semi-custom project, often called a “turn-key” project, the builder typically provides the lot and the home, and upon completion, you pay for it using a mortgage product from your bank.
-This is very similar to buying existing construction…except that usually when building a home, the new construction is still in some preliminary stage of completion, or may not have been started yet.
+In a semi-custom project, often called a “turn-key” project, the builder typically provides the lot and the home.
+Upon completion, you pay for it using a mortgage product from your bank.
+This is very similar to buying existing construction.
+The exception is usually when building a home, the new construction is still in some preliminary stage of completion, or may not have been started yet.
 Turn-key projects are frequently built by semi-custom builders.
-They are typically building in a new or existing subdivision and you purchase a pre-designed home from their catalog–these are generally homes the builder has built several times before.
+They are typically building in a new or existing subdivision and you purchase a pre-designed home from their catalog.
+These are generally homes the builder has built several times before.
 What makes it semi-custom is you get to pick many selections of finishes and features from their options list that they will incorporate into your new construction.
 Building a home this way is usually a little more economical while still letting you “put your thumbprint on it.”